tolkit/gfatk/README.md

 </p>

 > [!IMPORTANT]
-> This tool is now superceded by the program `oatk`.
-Please check that out <a href="https://github.com/c-zhou/oatk">here</a>.
-It's a complete de-novo assembler which built upon the ideas generated from this work, as well as <a href="https://github.com/tolkit/fpma">fpma</a> and <a href="https://github.com/tolkit/fppa">fppa</a>.
+> `oatk` (<a href="https://github.com/c-zhou/oatk">here</a>) is a complete de-novo assembler which built upon the ideas generated from this work, as well as <a href="https://github.com/tolkit/fpma">fpma</a> and <a href="https://github.com/tolkit/fppa">fppa</a>.
-> I will continue to do some minor development and fix issues as they arise.
+> Work still continues here in the space of GFA linearisation, which is an open problem in complex cases, and general maintenance.

 A command line utility to explore, extract, and linearise plant mitochondrial assemblies.
-The Graphical Fragment Assembly files (GFA's) used to refine the code in this repository are almost exclusively generated from the assembly program <a href="https://github.com/maickrau/MBG">`MBG`</a>.
+The Graphical Fragment Assembly files (GFA's) used to refine the code in this repository are almost exclusively generated from the assembly program <a href="https://github.com/maickrau/MBG">`MBG`</a> or `oatk`.
 See the testing section below for caveats.

 ## Install